 I'm a product designer at Facebook.

 I've had the privilege of working with a bunch of talented people on projects spanning photos, video, privacy, profile, composer, pages, platform, news feed and more since 2011.
+Most recently, my team launched the private photo sharing app Moments.

 Before I designed stuff for screens, I designed stuff for paper.
 My favorite pieces are two books I created for my senior theses.